projectmesa/mesa/docs/migration_guide.md

 Mesa has adopted a new API for our frontend.
 If you already migrated to the experimental new SolaraViz you can still use the import from mesa.experimental.
 Otherwise here is a list of things you need to change.

+> **Note:** SolaraViz is experimental and still in active development for Mesa 3.0.
+While we attempt to minimize them, there might be API breaking changes between Mesa 3.0 and 3.1.
+There won't be breaking changes between Mesa 3.0.x patch releases.

 #### Model Initialization

 Previously SolaraViz was initialized by providing a `model_cls` and a `model_params`.
 This has changed to expect a model instance `model`.
 You can still provide (user-settable) `model_params`, but only if users should be able to change them.
 It is now also possible to pass in a "reactive model" by first calling `model = solara.reactive(model)`.
 This is useful for notebook environments.
 It allows you to pass the model to the SolaraViz Module, but continue to use the model.
 For example calling `model.value.step()` (notice the extra .value) will automatically update the plots.
 This currently only automatically works for the step method, you can force visualization updates by calling `model.value.force_update()`.